riteshharjani/linux/Documentation/filesystems/iomap/design.rst

      regular file data.
      This is only useful for FIEMAP.

+   * **IOMAP_F_BOUNDARY**: This indicates that I/O and I/O completions for this
+     iomap must never be merged with the mapping before it.
+Currently XFS uses this to prevent merging of ioends across RTG (realtime group) boundaries.

    * **IOMAP_F_PRIVATE**: Starting with this value, the upper bits can be set by the filesystem for its own purposes.

    * **IOMAP_F_ANON_WRITE**: Indicates that (write) I/O does not have a target block assigned to it yet and the file system will do that in the bio submission handler, splitting the I/O as needed.

+   * **IOMAP_F_ATOMIC_BIO**: Indicates that write I/O must be issued as an atomic bio by setting the REQ_ATOMIC flag.
+Filesystems need to set this flag to inform iomap that the write I/O operation needs to be submitted as an atomic bio for atomic block write support.

    These flags can be set by iomap itself during file operations.
    The filesystem should supply an ``->iomap_end`` function if it needs